Enrique1987/databricks/01_02_Data_Engineer_Professional/Data-Enginner-Professional-Theorie.md

 - Automatically generate CDC feed about Delta Lake Tables.
 - Records row-level changes for all data written into a Delta table.
 	- Row data + metadata (whether row was inserted, deleted or updated)

+**USE CDF when**
+- Table´s changes include updates and/or deletes
+- Small fraction of records updated in each batch(from CDC feed)

 ### Stream-Stream Joins(Hands On)